-Laboratory Lecture Room

-Lecture rooms are equipped with LCD projectors for effective learning experience.
+Laboratory Lecture Room Lecture rooms are equipped with LCD projectors for effective learning experience.

-Anatomy Laboratory

-The laboratory is equipped with human anatomy models to understand the structures and functions of a human body.
+Anatomy Laboratory The laboratory is equipped with human anatomy models for carrying out scientific experiments to understand the structures and functions of human bodies.

 Fundamentals in Nursing Laboratory